johnpaulett/python-hl7/docs/index.rst

       -p PORT, --port=PORT  port to connect to
-      -f FILE, --file=FILE  read from FILE instead of stdin -q, --quiet           do not print status messages to stdout
+      -f FILE, --file=FILE  read from FILE instead of stdin -q, --quiet           do not print status messages to stdout --loose               allow file to be a HL7-like object (\r\n instead of
+                            \r).
+Can ONLY send 1 message.
+Requires --file option (no stdin)

 Contents
 --------